 The structure and function of mammalian cells and tissues and human skeletal, muscular and nervous systems are discussed.
 Integrating the functions of the various systems is emphasized.
 Course Information: Credit is not given for KN 253 if the student has credit for KN 251.
 Extensive computer use required.
-Prerequisite(s): Grade of C or better in BIOS 110; and consent of the instructor Cumulative GPA of at least 2.5.
+Prerequisite(s): Grade of C or better in BIOS 110; Cumulative GPA of at least 2.5.